NobleMathews/SolNote/README.md

 - Got familiar with the Solana Blockchain
 - Best practices of using tools like Git & GitHub
 - The best practices of pair programming on a project
-- How to plan & collaborate to complete a task in a short period of time.
+- How to plan & collaborate to complete a task in a short period of time
 - Attention to details
 - How to quickly learn a new skill